-One hundred years ago yesterday, the world’s last passenger pigeon died at Ohio’s Cincinnati Zoo.
-The bird—named Martha, after George Washington’s wife—had been born in captivity and was approximately 29 when she died; her skin was taxidermied (you can see them on display at the Smithsonian’s National Museum of Natural History in Washington DC through October 2015) and her internal organs became part of the Smithsonian’s wet collections.
-In Martha’s memory, here are a few things you might not have known about the passenger pigeon.
+Just over one hundred years ago, the world’s last passenger pigeon died at Ohio’s Cincinnati Zoo.
+The bird—named Martha, after George Washington’s wife—had been born in captivity and was approximately 29 when she died.
+Her skin was taxidermied and her internal organs became part of the Smithsonian’s collections.
+In Martha’s memory, here are a few things you might not have known about the extinct passenger pigeon.

-1. At one time, there were billions of passenger pigeons.
+1. At one time, there were billions of passenger pigeons in North America.

-According to the Smithsonian, Ectopistes migratorius once made up about 40 percent of North America’s bird population; there may have been three to five billion passenger pigeons when Europeans first came to America.
+According to Smithsonian, Ectopistes migratorius once made up about 40 percent of North America’s bird population; there may have been 3 to 5 billion passenger pigeons when Europeans first came to America.
 In 1813, naturalist John James Audubon encountered a flock as he rode to Louisville:

 When he finally reached Louisville—55 miles from where he first saw the birds—they were still flying, and continued to pass for three days.

-Though awkward on the ground, these birds—which ranged from Ontario, Quebec, and Nova Scotia down to Texas, Louisiana, Alabama, Georgia, and Florida, nested from the Great Lakes to New York, and wintered from Arkansas to North Carolina and further south—were graceful and highly manuverable in the air, flying at speeds up to 60mph.
+Though awkward on the ground, these birds—which ranged from Ontario, Quebec, and Nova Scotia down to Texas, Louisiana, Alabama, Georgia, and Florida, nested from the Great Lakes to New York, and wintered from Arkansas to North Carolina and further south—were graceful and highly maneuverable in the air, flying at speeds up to 60 mph.

 In the 1829 book American Ornithology, Alexander Wilson describes the males in great detail: